 - Students work with professionals involved in the management of patients with brain injury, demonstrate their ability to select appropriate assessment techniques for a variety of neuropsychological disorders, conduct neuropsychological assessments in various clinical groups, and communicate the results of these assessments to allied health workers, patients and their carers in an appropriate manner.

-- Indicative assessments in this unit are as follows: (1) presentation at the Neuropsychology Case Conference and (2) placement documents (logbooks, casebooks, summary of placement hours, placement reports).
+- Indicative assessments in this unit are as follows: (1) components of the placement portfolio (logbook and casebook reports signed by supervisor) collected from cases seen on this placement and (2) placement documents (summary of placement hours, placement reports).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in 01890/54590 Doctor of Philosophy and Master of Clinical Neuropsychology or 53390 Graduate Diploma in Clinical Neuropsychology and Successful completion of one Unit(s) PSYC5538 Neuropsychology Placement I

 - approximately 330 placement hours

 - Students enrolled in an APAC accredited program must hold provisional registration as a psychologist.
 It is the students' responsibility to ensure registration eligibility.
 Enrolled students are also responsible for maintaining provisional registration for the duration of their enrolment in the program.